Archive for the ‘Conservation’ Category

 Conservation at Suni-Ridge

-Currently, most orphaned wild animals are left for “nature to take care of herself”, which means that any baby wild animal will surely die being unable to fend for itself.
+Currently, many orphaned wild animals are left for “nature to take care of herself”, which means that any baby wild animal will surely die being unable to fend for itself.

-Our goal is to give the orphans the survival skills needed, which they would have learned from their parents, so that they can return to the wild when the time comes.
-Read the rest of this entry »
+Our goal is to give orphaned or injured wildlife the care & survival skills needed, so that they can return to the wild

 “Silky and her Mom” – a sad Suni-Ridge story